Record each child on JPA

 What is this for?

-Defence recognises that Service parents face additional difficulties when trying to access good quality, affordable childcare for their children.
+Defence recognises that Service parents face additional difficulties when trying to access good quality, enriching and appropriate childcare for theirchildren.
 The Wraparound Childcare (WAC) scheme is designed to assist working families with the cost of before and after school childcare and to allow partners to get back into work (or work more hours).
-WAC funding became available to all eligible Service families across the UK in the autumn term 2022.

 What do I get?

-The childcare provider may be run by private companies, nurseries, schools, sports and youth clubs or voluntary organisations such as charities but excludes all types of informal childcare such as grandparents, friends and babysitters.
+The childcare provider may be run by private companies, nurseries, schools, sports and youth clubs, voluntary organisations such as charities, or may be a nanny.
+The scheme cannot be used for informal childcare, such as grandparents, friends and babysitters.
 Providers must be located in the UK.
 All providers must be OFSTED registered (or equivalent) and accept Tax Free Childcare (TFC) payments.

-To benefit from the WAC scheme, you must complete the following five steps in sequential order.
+To benefit from the WAC scheme, you must complete the five steps below in sequential order.

 Check if you meet the WAC eligibility criteria